Cindy Prado Flaunts Her Tiny Waist In A Skimpy Gold Bikini And Poses With A Huge Spread Of Food

 Cindy revealed that she was fueling up before she attended the opening of the Vagalume beach restaurant in Tulum.
 According to her geotag, she was staying at the Tata Tulum resort hotel.

-Cindy’s 1.2 million Instagram followers were impressed by how incredible she looked and by the incredible quantity of food she had ordered.
+Cindy’s 1.2 million Instagram followers were impressed by how incredible she looked and by the large quantity of food she had ordered.

 “Damn!!! how hungry are you?
 And you look so good!!!” read one response to her post.